kthffmn/kthffmn.github.io/source/_posts/2014-09-23-marquee-element.markdown

 ## Conclusion

-It's an easy way to create the appearance of a bouncing ball that requires no JavaScript or fancy new CSS and it renders in almost [1 out of 2](http://thenextweb.com/insider/2014/05/16/chrome-still-used-across-desktop-mobile-firefox-falls-safari-ie/) viewer's browsers!
+Using nested marquee tags is an easy way to create the appearance of a bouncing ball that requires no JavaScript or fancy new CSS and it renders in almost [1 out of 2](http://thenextweb.com/insider/2014/05/16/chrome-still-used-across-desktop-mobile-firefox-falls-safari-ie/) viewer's browsers!
 Yay!

 To learn more about the marquee tag, check out [Evan Goer's blog](http://goer.org/Journal/2003/11/the_marquee_element_revolutions.html), [Zach Holman's blog](http://zachholman.com/posts/only-90s-developers/), and [David Walsh's letter to the webmaster](http://davidwalsh.name/open-letter-webmaster).